GEOS-DEV/GEOS/src/docs/sphinx/tutorials.rst

 capabilities within GEOSX.
 - Getting started: downloading, building, and running the code
 - Working with input: XML files
-- Working with input: External mesh and property files
+- Working with input: External mesh and property files :doc:`DataSetsExamples`
 - Single-phase flow solver
 - Compositional flow solver
 - Solid mechanics solver

 Developer Tutorials
 ===================
 These tutorials are focused on developers interested in contributing new capabilities to GEOSX
 - Basic developer guidelines
 - GIT workflow